Your Pet, Our Passion.

 For many, dogs are considered to be a key member of the family, so when it comes to one of the most important days of a couple’s lives, their wedding day, it’s only natural that they want their four-legged friends to be involved in the celebrations.

-That being said, lots of strangers, loud noises and the unfamiliar location of a wedding can prove quite overwhelming for our canine companions, so if you want to include your dog in your wedding, there are a couple of things you need to be aware of.
+That being said, lots of strangers, loud noises, inability to have your full attention, and the unfamiliar location of a wedding can prove quite overwhelming for our canine companions, so if you want to include your dog in your wedding, there are things you need to think about.

 We’ve listed our 7 top tips and advice on how to throw the ‘paw-fect’ dog friendly wedding that will ensure both humans and dogs remain happy at all times.